-Systematics of fig wasps is a major interest, including unravelling the evolutionary intricacies of the 80 million year old mutualism between fig trees and fig wasps.
-We attempt to elucidate evolutionary processes, both at the macro and micro scale, through morphological and molecular phylogenetic reconstruction and phylogeographical analyses.
+Mr Van Noort’s research areas include the systematics of fig wasps as a major interest, including unravelling the evolutionary intricacies of the 80-million-year-old mutualism between fig trees and fig wasps.
+He attempts to elucidate evolutionary processes, both at the macro and micro scale, through morphological and molecular phylogenetic reconstruction and phylogeographical analyses.
 See: www.figweb.org

-I also work on the systematics of many other wasp groups such as the Chalcidoidea, Chrysidoidea, Cynipoidea, Megalyroidea, Platygastroidea and Ichneumonoidea and insect groups such as the Heelwalkers (Mantophasmatodea).
-Elucidation of patterns of wasp species richness in a spatio-temporal context and development of bioinformatics resources for Afrotropical wasps is an ongoing passion of mine.
-SEE: www.waspweb.org
+He also works on the systematics of many other wasp groups such as the Chalcidoidea, Chrysidoidea, Cynipoidea, Megalyroidea, Platygastroidea and Ichneumonoidea and insect groups such as the Heelwalkers (Mantophasmatodea).
+Elucidation of patterns of wasp species richness in a spatio-temporal context and development of bioinformatics resources for Afrotropical wasps is an ongoing passion.
+See: www.waspweb.org

-I am an avid field biologist, actively pursuing discovery and documentation of invertebrates.
+He is an avid field biologist, actively pursuing the discovery and documentation of invertebrates.
 Field work in Africa has included expeditions to Mkomazi Game Reserve (Tanzania), Brandberg Massif (Namibia), Monts Doudou (Gabon), Dzangha-Sangha (Central African Republic), Kibale Forest (Uganda) and numerous excursions within southern Africa (Zambia, Malawi, Mozambique and South Africa).